 With such a low barrier of entry, the market is extremely saturated with people who have regular jobs and want to make money flying on the side.
 And so you have to stand out to land drone flying jobs.

-Specialization is key to land jobs as a drone pilot and stand out.
+Specialization is key to landing jobs as a drone pilot and standing out.